Keto Brownies Recipe

 Remove from heat and allow to cool

 The texture will also depend on the type of sweetener you use.
-For example, if using erythritol, your batter could end up too thick, so you might want to add an extra egg
+For example, if using erythritol, your batter could end up too thick, so you might want to add an extra egg.

 Add the almond flour, and continue whisking for another minute or two

-Place the mixture in the lined tray and bake for 15-25 minutes, or until the center has set.
+Place the mixture in the lined tray and bake for 15-25 minutes, or until the centre has set.
 Use a toothpick to check the batter.
 It shouldn’t be runny, just moist.
 Also, remember that the brownies will continue to cook as they cool

 Ingredient spotlight: Sweeteners